shomade/alx-low_level_programming-1/0x02-functions_nested_loops/README.md

 //6 Function computes the absolute value of an integer.
 //7 Function prints the last digit of a number.
 //8 Function prints every minute of the day.
+//9 Function prints the 9 times table starting with 0.